Periodisation of Roman civilisation: Eastern Roman Empire and Western Roman Empire

 Orientale imperium and Occidentale imperium started being used to refer to the two parts of the Empire by the early fifth century.
 Orientale imperium may have first been used earlier when referring to the period when Zenobia controlled the east.
 Orientale imperium was highly uncommon in classical and late antique Latin, and its use was more after the 6th century.

 Byzantine Empire and Empire of the Greeks

-Starting with Charlemagne's Libri Carolini in the 790s, the Franks used the term "Empire of the Greeks" (Latin: Imperium Graecorum) and attacked the legitimacy of eastern Roman Empire.
+Starting with Charlemagne's Libri Carolini in the 790s, the Franks used the term "Empire of the Greeks" (Latin: Imperium Graecorum) and attacked the legitimacy of the eastern Roman Empire.
 This term held sway in Western-European written history until the 19th century to describe the Empire, despite the contemporary inhabitants and competing western-Asian empires elsewhere still calling them Roman (or Rûm).

 Initially, "Byzantine" referred to the inhabitants of Constantinople.
 It was only following the demise of the Empire in the 15th century that Laonikos Chalkokondyles first used the word "Byzantine" to describe the state.
-Hieronymus Wolf's Historiæ Byzantinæ, which includes Chalkokondyles, marks the start of Byzantine studies.
+Hieronymus Wolf's 1557 Historiæ Byzantinæ, which includes Chalkokondyles, marks the start of Byzantine studies.
 Du Cange, Montesquieu and Finlay popularised the term through their works.
 "Byzantine" was used adjectivally alongside terms such as "Empire of the Greeks" until the 19th century.